ironicgitposting/server_infinix/setup.md

 node ./svc.js
 ```

-## Server should be running at localhost:3000
+## Server should be running as a service on port 3000